memmaker/vigilo-confido/readme.txt

  - No Heads-up about research in Ufopedia
  - Integrate with https://openxcom.mod.io/extra-explosions
  - Test newTurnUnit before first turn with extremes: killing, panic, etc.
+ - Add Abduction missions without UFOs
+ - Remove "Shard Assembly" when OXCE has been updated

 === Out of Scope for 1.0 ===
  - More Units: Waspite?, Stun Lancer(?), Mechtoid(?), Faceless(?), Turret,(?)
 Exalt(?)